Wildcard applications in the Microsoft Entra application proxy

 expenses.adventure-works.com.
 Your response should include the already mentioned alias (

 Using connector groups assigned to an App Proxy cloud service region other than the default region

-If you have connectors installed in regions different from your default tenant region, it may be beneficial to change which region your connector group is optimized for to improve performance accessing these applications.
-To learn more see, Optimize connector groups to use closest Application Proxy cloud service.
+If you have connectors installed in regions different from your default tenant region, it is beneficial to change which region your connector group is optimized for to improve performance accessing these applications.
+To learn more see, Optimize connector groups to use closest application proxy cloud service.